 Best Time to Visit

-Early morning or late afternoon for fewer crowds; spring and fall for pleasant weather.
+Arrive in the early morning or late afternoon for fewer crowds.
+Spring and fall offer the most pleasant weather, which is often considered the best time to visit Portugal.
 Castle hotel rooms range from €200-400 per night.

 your ultimate guide to central portugals hidden gems 1